 Debra McClutchy is a senior creative member of Oscilloscope Laboratories where she produces content and special projects and oversees film restorations.
 Most recently she produced THE HOUSE THAT YAUCH BUILT an immersive multimedia experience celebrating founder Adam Yauch’s legacy and Oscilloscope’s 10 year anniversary.
 Previously, she was a Producer for The Criterion Collection.

 Peter Bolte’s recent cinematographer credits include the Emmy-nominated documentary CASTING BY (HBO Documentary Films) which premiered at the Toronto International Film Festival, and THANK YOU FOR YOUR SERVICE which premiered at DOC NYC.
 Peter has also directed award-winning narrative features, short films, music videos and commercials.

 Born and raised in New York City, guitarist and composer David Ullmann has recorded four albums, including the acclaimed Corduroy in 2014.
 A graduate of the New School Jazz Program, Ullmann teaches music at John Jay College and NYU.

 Please consider making a tax-deductible donation through our fiscal sponsor The International Documentary Association.
 Each contribution will go directly towards essential post-production costs and help us bring these stories to audiences.

-Donations will entitle you to invitations to events and screenings, and at certain levels, to receive on-screen credit.
+Donations will entitle you to invitations to select events and screenings, and at certain levels, to receive on-screen credit.
 If you have any questions, please get in touch.
 Thank you!